 - Get Out on a Pre-Trial Release Program

 - House Arrest

 The intake procedure takes you through each of these steps:

 - You will get put in a holding cell.
 If the jail is busy, it will take a while to get processed.

-- The first step is that you have to answer a bunch of questions, such as what is your legal name, address, birth date and contact person.
+- The first step is that you have to answer a bunch of questions, such as what your legal name is, address, birth date and contact person.